Jira tracker · Side-by-side review

 |---|---|---|

-| 01Platform | Native desktop (macOS, Windows, Linux) — menu-bar app | Web app + desktop + mobile + browser extension |
+| 01Platform | Native desktop (macOS, Windows, Linux), menu-bar app | Web app, desktop, mobile, browser extension |

-| 02Jira integration | First-class — two-way worklog sync, JQL filters, Jira as the issue list | Via a browser extension; worklogs can be pushed to Jira but with weaker round-tripping |
+| 02Jira integration | First-class.
+Two-way worklog sync, JQL filters, Jira as the issue list | Via a browser extension; worklogs can be pushed to Jira but with weaker round-tripping |

-| 03Works offline | Yes — tracks locally in SQLite, reconciles with Jira later | Desktop app tracks offline, but Jira sync still requires the extension + connectivity |
+| 03Works offline | Yes.
+Tracks locally in SQLite, reconciles with Jira later | Desktop app tracks offline, but Jira sync still requires the extension plus connectivity |

-| 04Free tier | Full Jira tracking + two-way sync + manual Push All — free forever | Generous free tier for basic tracking; many reports and integrations are paid |
+| 04Free tier | Full Jira tracking, two-way sync, manual Push All, free forever | Generous free tier for basic tracking; many reports and integrations are paid |

-| 05Pricing | $0 Free · $10/mo Pro · $15/seat/mo Team (min 3) | $0 Free · $4.99 Basic · $6.99 Standard · $9.99 Pro · $14.99 Enterprise (per user, monthly) |
+| 05Pricing | $0 Free, $10/mo Pro, $8/seat/mo Team (min 2 seats) | $0 Free, $4.99 Basic, $6.99 Standard, $9.99 Pro, $14.99 Enterprise (per user, monthly) |

-| 06Mobile app | No — desktop-first by design | Yes — iOS and Android |
+| 06Mobile app | No, desktop-first by design | Yes, iOS and Android |

-| 07Multi-tool tracking | Jira-focused | Generalist — browser extension on GitHub, Trello, Asana, and many others |
+| 07Multi-tool tracking | Jira-focused | Generalist.
+Browser extension on GitHub, Trello, Asana, and many others |

-| 08API token storage | OS keychain (Keychain / Credential Manager / Secret Service) | Stored in Clockify's cloud account |
+| 08API token storage | OS keychain (Keychain, Credential Manager, Secret Service) | Stored in Clockify's cloud account |

 | 09Issue list | JQL filter of your choice; pinned issues; reorder by status | Project list synced from Jira; issue picker lives inside the extension popup |

-| 10Calendar view | Yes — weekly/monthly, click a block to edit description, time or issue | Yes — web calendar with drag-and-drop |
+| 10Calendar view | Yes, weekly or monthly.
+Click a block to edit description, time, or issue | Yes, web calendar with drag-and-drop |

-| 11Pomodoro / break timer | No — focus is on Jira worklogs | Yes, on paid tiers |
+| 11Pomodoro / break timer | No, focus is on Jira worklogs | Yes, on paid tiers |

 | 12Invoicing and billable rates | No | Yes (on paid plans) |

-| 13Tray / menu-bar timer | Dynamic tray icon reflects running, paused or idle | Available in the desktop app |
+| 13Tray / menu-bar timer | Dynamic tray icon reflects running, paused, or idle | Available in the desktop app |

-| 14Daily report | One-click copy grouped by issue; CSV export for the whole range | Detailed reports in the web UI; CSV / XLSX / PDF export |
+| 14Daily report | One-click copy grouped by issue; CSV export for the whole range | Detailed reports in the web UI; CSV, XLSX, PDF export |

 | 15Attendance / kiosk mode | No | Yes, on paid plans |